dusty-nv/jetson-containers/docs/setup.md

 $ sudo systemctl set-default graphical.target      # enable desktop on boot
 ```

-## Adding User to `docker` Group
+## Adding User to docker Group

-Seeing as Ubuntu users aren't by default in the `docker` group, they need to run docker commands with `sudo` (the build tools will automatically do this with needed).
+Seeing as Ubuntu users aren't by default in the `docker` group, they need to run docker commands with `sudo` (the build tools automatically do this when needed).
 Hence you could be periodically asked for your sudo password during builds.

-Instead, add your user to the docker group like below:
+Instead, you can add your user to the docker group like below:

 ```bash
 sudo usermod -aG docker $USER
 ```

-Then close/restart your terminal, or logout and log back in, and you should be able to run docker commands (like `docker info`) without needing sudo anymore.
+Then close/restart your terminal (or logout) and you should be able to run docker commands (like `docker info`) without needing sudo anymore.